AbyelT/ID2223-Scalable-ML-and-DL/Lab2/README.md

 # Model 1: Base-case fine-tuned model

 In the first iteration, we fine-tuned the small checkpoint of the Whisper pre-trained model with the full Common Voice dataset in the swedish language.
 This iteration was computation intensive, requiring two sessions from colab to complete the model training.
-The iteration was one  The following evaluation was achieved:
+The iteration was performed on one single monolithic pipeline The following evaluation was achieved:

 eval/loss: 0.30
 eval/wer: 19.89